publishpress/PublishPress-Authors/readme.txt

 * Fixed: Fix the text domain loading, fixing the translations;
 * Fixed: Fix "orphan" authors when the mapped user is deleted, converting them in guest authors, #142;
+* Fixed: Fix infinity loop when user's and author's slug are different and you are trying to save an author profile, #143;
 * Changed: Updated the min PHP version to 5.6;
 * Changed: Updated the WordPress tested up to version, to 5.4;